Do you have warts and want to get them removed in Barcelona?

 What are the treatments for warts?

-Warts are mostly benign and regress spontaneously within a few months.
-However, it is advisable to treat warts if they are painful, or for immunocompromised patients.
+Warts are mostly benign and return spontaneously within a few months.
+However, it is advisable to treat them if they are painful, or for immunocompromised patients.

-It should also be noted that, no treatments completely eradicate the virus and that the various methods only aim at the removal of the visible lesions and growths.
+It should also be noted that, no treatments completely eradicate the virus and that the various methods only aim to remove the visible lesions and growths.
 Moreover, recurrences are very frequent.

 In any case, the doctor's choice of treatment depends on: